Driven grouse shooting: Burning

-To support a large population of grouse, gamekeepers burn heather, between 1 October and 15 April.
-A burned patch of heather allows fresh shoots to come through which are ideal nutrition for grouse and prevents the build up of dry plant matter.
-Burning also kills tree and grass regrowth.
-Burning is done in patches so that there is a variety of heather heights, on a rotation of between 8 and 12 years.
-While the short new shoots provide food, the taller, older heather provides cover and shelter for the grouse.
-Heather moorland is an unusual habitat worldwide, almost all un-natural, the result of management by burning for grouse.
+To ensure a mosaic of heather of different ages, gamekeepers carry out controlled burning of the vegetation, targeting patches of heather between 1 October and 15 April.
+A burned patch of heather allows for the growth of fresh shoots which provide essential nutrition for grouse.
+Burning also prevents the accumulation of dry plant matter.

+Heather burning is typically carried out in a patchwork pattern, ensuring a variety of heather heights, on a rotational basis spanning between eight and twelve years.
+While the new-growth heather shoots provide a source of sustenance for the grouse, the older, taller growth provides them with cover and shelter.
+As a result of this land management practice unique to the UK, heather moorland is a globally unusual habitat.
 (The claim that 75% of the world's heather moorland is found in the UK is contested and has been shown to be unsubstantiated.)
 60% of all England's upland Sites of Special Scientific Interest are managed for grouse shooting.
-UK moorlands and blanket bogs are a carbon sink and burning heather releases this carbon, although some of the charcoal from burned heather is stored in the soil.
+UK moorlands and blanket bogs are a carbon sink and opponents to burning heather argue that it can release this carbon.
+However, proponents argue that in a controlled burn only the heather is burnt and that the charcoal from burned heather is stored in the soil.

-Heather burning on moorland has significant negative impacts on peat hydrology, peat chemistry and physical properties, river water chemistry and river ecology.
-Moor burning reduces Sphagnum moss growth and the density of macroinvertebrates which play a vital role in aquatic food webs by feeding on algae, microbes and detritus at the base of food chains before they themselves are consumed by birds, fish and amphibians.
-Burning also reduces the water content of the upper layers of peat, so the peat is less able to retain minerals which are important for plant growth and resist acid rain.
+Heather burning, if not carried out properly, can have negative effects on peat hydrology, peat chemistry and physical properties, river water chemistry and river ecology.
+Moor burning reduces the growth of Sphagnum moss and the density of macroinvertebrates which play a vital role in aquatic food webs by feeding on algae, microbes and detritus at the base of food chains before they themselves are consumed by birds, fish and amphibians.
+Burning also reduces the water content of the upper layers of peat, making it less able to retain minerals that are essential for plant growth and resisting the chemical effects of acid rain.

-To minimize the damage, some moorland estates managed for grouse shooting have agreed not to burn over protected blanket bogs, where fires dry and burn the peat.
+In an effort to mitigate the adverse ecological effects caused by burning, some moorland estates managed for grouse shooting have agreed to abstain from burning over protected blanket bogs, where fires dry out and burn the peat.
 However, some burning of these areas continues.
-If a moorland is not burned over for several years, large stands of rank and woody heather build up, posing a risk of major fires due to the large fuel loads.
-Larger wildfires burn with greater intensity and may be more likely to burn the peat beneath.
+If a moorland has not been burned for several years, large stands of rank and woody heather accumulate, increasing the risk of large fires in dry ground conditions due to the high fuel loads.
+Larger wildfires tend to be more intense and are more likely to burn the underlying peat.
 This risk is limited to long-established, unnatural heather moorland that is actively burned; wildfires are very rare in the corresponding mosaic biome of southern Sweden.

 Mowing

-Trials of mechanical mowing have been made to achieve the same objective of regeneration of heather.
-Mowing produces only one-seventieth as much overall carbon dioxide emissions as burning but costs approximately six times more.
+Mechanical mowing has been trialled to achieve the same objective of regenerating heather.
+Mowing produces only one-seventieth as much overall carbon dioxide emissions as burning but costs about six times more.